indyavik/shop/README.md

 #####  Key notes:
 - Relies on shopify API (without any external adaptor), and (potentially) webhook.

-- Project uses PHP and PHP-TWIG for templating.
-I tinkered around many web frameworks (like ROR) for php and don't like any.
-This project also looked to implement a simpler (no frills) structural framework for MVC in php (twig as template)
+- Project uses PHP and PHP-TWIG for templating and attempts to follow MVC patterns but does  not use a web framework (I looked for 'flask' or 'sinatra' like micro framework for php but didn't find exactly what was looking for).
 ########################################################

 Development notes: